valeria-chemtai/flight_booking_system/Docs/sample_requests.md

 ![](/Docs/images/flight_mass_assign_bookings.png?)

 ## Super_user operations
-A superuser can perform can also perform all the operations allowed for staff.
+A superuser can also perform all the operations allowed for staff.
-Other addtional operations a superuser can perform are:
+Other additional operations a superuser can perform are:
 * Delete destination
 * Delete flight